tstraus/entdlr/README.md

     static new() : Vec3; // a static method that returns a new Vec3
     static fromString(str : string) : Vec3; // arguemnts are assumed to be constant
-    cross(mut other : Vec3) : float32; // unless the mut keyword is there
+    cross(mut other : Vec3) : float32; // unless the mut keyword is provided
 }
 ```